 The cerulean color was striking at first, but it has grown on me; and honestly, the easy storage for this rower means that it can be put away when not in use.

-For those hoping to get a great workout at home, this rower is an option for both beginners and more experienced users.
-Even without high-tech options and guided programs, this rower offers a great way to exercise at home.
-Buy it here
+For those hoping to get a great workout at home, this is an option for both beginners and more experienced users.
+Even without high-tech options and guided programs, you get a great all-round home rowing machine.
+Check price here.

 - Most affordable option on the list